gluon-meson/APP_Nova_Tech/README.md

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run AI Chat bot.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.
+> Note: You should not commit your `.env` file other it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.

 So first, you need create the `.env.local` and take [`.env.example`](.env.example) as a reference.